marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/14_all_vs_exp_flower_genes.pdf}
-\caption{\textbf{Not all copies of flowering time genes are expressed in
+\caption{{Not all copies of flowering time genes are expressed in
 \emph{B.~napus}.}}{As for figure \ref{figure:213:allvsexp}, but only
 using \emph{B.~napus} genes that have sequence similarity to annotated Arabidopsis flowering time genes in the FLOR-ID